Ragurajaprakash/Ragurajaprakash/README.md

 - 👋 Hi, I’m @Ragurajaprakash
-- 👀 I’m interested in trading cryptocurrency
+- 👀 I’m interested in  developing future of digital world
-- 🌱 I’m currently learning everything about cryptocurrency
+- 🌱 I’m currently learning everything about web3 and future
-- 💞️ I’m looking to collaborate - crypto/digital world
+- 💞️ I’m looking to collaborate - web3/crypto/digital world
 - 📫 How to reach me kragurajaprakash@gmail.com

 <!---